 There are no additional tuition costs for international students.

 The application process for international students is only slightly different from what is required for domestic applicants.
-International students are required to submit a $150 application fee, and an assessment provided by Flint Hill at no cost to the familys required for non-native English speaking students.
-You can view the steps for applying here.
+International students are required to submit a $150 application fee, and an assessment provided by Flint Hill at no cost to the families required for non-native English speaking students.
+View the steps for applying.

 Yes; a student interview is required but can be conducted virtually if the student is not living in or visiting the local area.

 An in-person visit is not required.
 However, we’d love to meet your student in person and give them a chance to experience our community firsthand if they are in the area.